 Familiarise yourself with diamond quality basics, but don’t get too hung up on the jargon – a trustworthy jeweller will help you find the best diamond grade for your budget.
 Want to learn more?
 Read our 5 Most Asked Diamond Questions.

-If you know she wants a big ring but you have a small budget, buy her a diamond cluster ring.
+If you know she wants a big ring but you have a smaller budget, opt for a diamond cluster ring.
 This means that the ring is made of lots of small diamonds grouped together, rather than one solitaire diamond.
 Several small diamonds will actually cost you less than one big one.
-For instance, the below ring looks stunning but costs less than £600 – click on it to find out more.
+For instance, the below ring has impressive magnitude, but costs less than £800.

 3. The wedding ring